Migration guide

 $ dpkg -l | grep -E '^ii\s+libnginx-mod-' | awk '{print $2}' Modules we replace

-These swap automatically via apt upgrade:
+These swap in automatically with apt upgrade:

 -